isndev/qb/README.md

 - event-driven

 Actors roles:
-- The Actor A sends event messages to another Actor B, which is then treated by an Event handler.
+- The Actor A sends event messages to Actor B, which is then treated by an **Event handler**.
-- The Event communication between Actors is done with an unidirectional communication channel called a Pipe.
+- The Event communication between Actors is done with an **unidirectional communication** channel called a **Pipe**.
 - The Event handler can:
     - **Execute** a local function
     - **Create** Actors